SlackBuffer/blockchain-web/Go/TGPL.md

 - When the compiler encounters a reference to a name, it looks for a declaration, staring with the innermost enclosing lexical block and working up to the universe block
     - If the compiler finds no declaration, it reports an "undeclared name" error
     - If a name is declared in both an outer block and an inner block, the inner declaration will be found first.
 In that case, the inner declaration is said to shadow or hide the outer one, making it inaccessible
-    - [ ] At the package level, the order in which declarations appear has no effect on their scope, so a declaration may refer to itself or to another that follows it, letting us declare recursive or mutually recursive types and functions
+    - <mark>[ ] At the package level, the order in which declarations appear has no effect on their scope, so a declaration may refer to itself or to another that follows it, letting us declare recursive or mutually recursive types and functions</mark>

     ```go
     if f, err := os.Open(fname); err != nil { // compile error: unused f